Personalised Decision-Making without Counterfactuals

 \subsection{Representative data}

 A fundamental assumption underlying both the decision-theoretic analysis of \secref{DT} and the alternative approach of \secref{approach} is that the data available for estimating the interventional probabilities $\Pr(Y=y, L=l \mid X\setto x)$ are on individuals who can be regarded as ``similar to'' (``exchangeable with'') the target case, so that these estimated probabilities are applicable to the target.\footnote{For application to the MP arguments of \secref{approach}, the representativeness assumption should apparently be extended to the (typically unidentifiable) bivariate distribution, along with the other variables, of the pair of potential responses $(Y(1),Y(0))$.
-For the interval-valued inferences made, however, this is not crucial, since these allow for arbitrary dependence in this bivariate distribution.} In reality this is highly implausible.
-For example, a clinical trial will have entry criteria and processes that make its subjects quite untypical of the population from which they are drawn, or indeed of the individuals recruited into another such trial.
+For the interval-valued inferences made, however, this is not crucial, since these allow for arbitrary dependence in this bivariate distribution.} In reality this is implausible.
+A clinical trial will have entry criteria and processes that make its subjects quite untypical of the population from which they are drawn, or indeed of the individuals recruited into another such trial.
 In any case, despite the name, entry criteria govern who does {\em not\/} get into a trial: they cannot guarantee that those who enter are representative even of a target individual meeting the same criteria.
-A clinical trial gains its value, not from representativeness, but from the internal randomisation that ensures that a comparison between its treated and untreated groups is indeed a comparision of like with like, and that valid probability statements can be made about likely differences, so enforcing internal validity.
-Because of unrepresentativeness it would not be appropriate to regard $\Pr(Y=y, L=l \mid X\setto x)$, estimated from the data, as being directly relevant to the target case---the problem of external validity.
-(One cheating way round this is to focus on a hypothetical target individual who {\em can\/} be regarded as exchangeable with those in the study.)
-Nevertheless, it may still be reasonable to regard the estimated \ate\ or \cate\ as applying to the target---if not in its exact numerical value, at least in its sign, which is what is required, for DT application, to solve the single patient treatment problem; or in its ordering of the $\cate_i$, as required to solve the DT unit selection problem.